coenkcore/nanopwn/README.md

 - 1.0.2b1: First Public Release

 Source will uploaded once out of beta.
-Check Releases for the Downloads And no it doesn't support windows.
+Check Releases for the Downloads and no it doesn't support windows.

 ## Credits
 - tie1r for Nanopwn